utcn-cs-software-design-tudorv-2019/sd-project-2019-costea-a/code/readme.md

-The final code is in the 'code' folder.
+The final code is in the 'src' folder.